Is this the Nokia Android flagship we've been waiting a decade for?

 Recent reports have claimed it’ll have a top-end Snapdragon 835 processor with up to 6GB RAM.
 Some reports have even suggested it'll come with a whopping 8GB RAM.

-It is also though those dual lens cameras will each carry a resolution of 13-megapixels.
+It is also thought those dual lens cameras will each carry a resolution of 13-megapixels.

 We’re expecting a 5.5-inch display with a Quad HD resolution and probably Android 7.1.